Colin from Accounts

+Following the show's worldwide success, including three Logie Awards in Australia, Colin from Accounts was renewed for a second season in August 2023.
+It began airing on 30 May 2024 on Binge.

+On 9 April 2025, it was announced that the series had been renewed for a third season.

 Premise

-Set in Sydney, Australia and centred on Ashley (Harriet Dyer) and Gordon (Patrick Brammall), two singles who are brought together by a car accident and an injured dog.
+The series is set in Sydney, Australia and centres on Ashley (Harriet Dyer) and Gordon (Patrick Brammall), two singles who are brought together by a car accident and an injured dog whom they name Colin.
 Ashley and Gordon are flawed, funny people who choose each other after being brave enough to show their true selves, scars and all, as they navigate life together.
-It's a modern-day romantic love story.